A family half-day

 Fossil hunting along the Stirone

 Start the morning with a walk along the Stirone river in the Regional Park.
 The trail from Scipione Ponte is easy, flat and shaded — perfect for young legs.
 Children love hunting for fossils in the riverbank rocks: you'll find shells, sea creatures and plant imprints that are millions of years old.
 Bring sturdy shoes (the path can be muddy after rain) and a water bottle.
-Allow about 1.5 hours for a relaxed walk.
+Allow about an hour for a relaxed walk, then head back to the car for the next stop.

 2. 2.
 Gropparello Fairy Tale Park (or Masone Labyrinth)